HappyTa/ML-HW/answers.md

 ### Question A

-Abstract superclasses in object-oriented programming facilitate modularity by defining common functionality that can be shared across multiple subclasses, allowing developers to easily swap or extend implementations without changing the rest of the system.
-This ensures that subclasses follow a consistent interface, promoting flexibility and reusability.
+Abstract superclasses in object-oriented programming facilitate modularity by defining common functionality that can be shared across multiple subclasses.
+This allows developers to easily swap or extend implementations without changing the rest of the system.
+It ensures that subclasses follow a consistent interface, promoting flexibility and reusability.
 In non-object-oriented languages, modular components require thorough documentation to describe how each function and data structure interacts, detailing inputs, outputs, and dependencies to help users understand how to integrate them effectively.

 ---